mvtab/aurx/README.md

 ### Sudo password
 This script intentionally does not handle sudo passwords in any way.
+It only prompts for sudo when removing packages with `pacman` and `makepkg` does it's own sudo calls.

 ### Completion
 Package completions are using the AUR HTTP RPC API, which has a daily rate limit of 4000 requests per IP per day.